abreham1222/Microverse-portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Desktop version Personal Portfolio Animation
+# Desktop version Personal Portfolio and deploy to online

-> This is a project for Desktop Version portfolio.
+> This is a project for Desktop Version portfolio that deploy on online using github pages.

 ## Built With